huangfrederick/huangfrederick.github.io/work.md

       A major challenge in insulin accessibility in resource-poor settings has been its dependence on a cold chain.
 While its pharmacological properties are well studied, only recent advances have produced a thermally stable wildtype analog effective at room temperature.
-Inspired by natural evolution, this project utilized computational simulations to predict candidate molecules.
+Inspired by natural evolution, <a href = "/assets/singleChainAnalog_Frederick_Huang_CYM2024-Presentation.pptx">this</a> project utilized computational simulations to predict candidate molecules.
       Structural features of venom from fish-hunting cone snails, c. geographus, were integrated into the stable insulin analog with aims to modulate its pharmacokinetic profile.
     keywords: PyMOL, DeepMind, Chimera, AutoDock